-The Hermosa Creek Trail is considered one of the best singletrack in the Rockies.
+The Hermosa Creek Trail is considered one of the best singletrack trails in the Rockies.
 Although we are almost always losing elevation on this 18 mile trail, it is a challenging workout.
 Beginning in the open meadows of Hermosa Park, we ride beside Hermosa Creek for a few miles before the creek drops away from the trail.
 The singletrack threads through large stands of aspens and conifers.
 After intersecting Dutch Creek we will begin a short, but strenuous climb.
 Some of the best riding of the day occurs after the climb, as we roll along at a fairly steady elevation, high above the roaring creek.
-Once we reach the trailhead, we'll descend the four miles to the highway and the final two miles to Trimble Hot Springs.
-We'll stop here for a well deserved soak.
-After our soak, we'll shuttle into Durango where our journey will end.
-TOTAL MILEAGE - 19 miles of unsupported singletrack to 6 miles on paved road.
+Once we reach the trailhead, we’ll descend the four miles to the highway and we’ll shuttle into Durango where our journey will end.
+TOTAL MILEAGE: 19 miles of unsupported singletrack to 6 miles on paved road.

 Riding Surface: Singletrack on clay, packed sediment, some rocky sections, pine needles, smooth dirt and short sections of county roads and asphalt.